-However, with the exception of some very specific business sales, you likely not have the clout of a corporate or investment firm.
+However, with the exception of some very specific business sales, you likely do not have the clout of a corporate or investment firm.

 You need to ask yourself where you can gain an advantage as an individual over any company you might be in competition with.
 What skills can you offer the enterprise to give it a new lease of life?
 Do you have relevant sector experience?
 Business owners will want to know that you are capable of running the business.
-However, they will also want to know that you have experience of their customer profile.
+However, they will also want to know that you have experience with their customer profile.
 For example, overseas clients, business to business sales or business to consumer marketing.

 Finally, ask whether you’ll be able to speak with existing employees in a way that gives confidence in your ownership.
 After all, existing owners have personal relationships with their staff and won’t want to feel they have let them down.

 We help business owners and entrepreneurs alike find and acquire the right business for them.
-Our on and off market acquisition services will help you find great opportunities and acquire them on favourable terms.
+Our on and off-market acquisition services will help you find great opportunities and acquire them on favourable terms.

 If you are interested in having a free and confidential conversation about this, then call us today on 01962 609 000.

 There is only so much you can tell from our website.

 Our commitment to client confidentiality means that we are

 cautious about detailing specific clients or deals struck